 But Elliott’s ’86 Ford wasn’t as dominant as his 1985 model had been.
 Partly due to NASCAR rules aimed to slow him down, and partly due to the diligence and work of the other teams in the garage, particularly the Chevrolets owned by Richard Childress and upstart owner Rick Hendrick, the elite competition seemed on an even playing field with Elliott.

 Bodine would dominate the second half of the race, but many, Bodine included, will tell you it was only because Earnhardt let him.
 Bodine would later say that as the race wound down, that Earnhardt’s Wrangler Monte Carlo was the faster of the two Chevrolets, even though Bodine led over half of the event.
 Bodine held the lead late, but Earnhardt was in the cat bird seat, exactly where he wanted, and needed to be, to win the Daytona 500.
 Ultimately, it didn’t matter.

-Despite pitting one lap AFTER Earnhardt came to pit road, and by superior gas mileage, Bodine was able to stretch his fuel to the end, while Earnhardt could not.
+Aided by pitting one lap after Earnhardt came to pit road, and by superior gas mileage, Bodine was able to stretch his fuel to the end, while Earnhardt could not.
 Earnhardt, likely from frustration and anger at losing the Daytona 500 in heartbreaking fashion (and it would not be the last) slid through his pit, and then when taking off from pit-road, tore something up in the motor, relegating him to a 14th place finish.

 For Bodine and Hendrick, it was a sign that the used car salesman from Charlotte was serious about this stock car racing thing.
 It was the first big win for Hendrick, and as we all know, it would not be his last.
 For Bodine, this win would easily mark the highlight of his career.
 It also wouldn’t be the last time a Hendrick car won the Daytona 500 thanks to some impressive fuel mileage.

 The budding rivalry between Bodine and Earnhardt had a few more coals added to the fire with this outcome.
-And for Earnhardt, little did he know how many more tries it would take him to get a Daytona 500, it was already the second time he’d lost one in the closing laps, and as mentioned, it would not be the last time.
+And for Earnhardt, little did he know how many more tries it would take to get a Daytona 500.
+It was already the second time he’d lost one in the closing laps, and as mentioned, it would not be the last.